warmlogic/thisishappening/README.md

 ### Maps

-- [ ] Setup: Plot preview of proposed map tiles
+- [ ] Setup: Plot preview of proposed map tiles (use folium)
   - [ ] Estimate tile area
-- [ ] When an event is found, tweet an image of a map with the location/heat map
+- [x] When an event is found, tweet an image of a map with the location/heat map